Istionia/featherpause/FeatherPause/BATTLEPLAN.md

    - Edit functionality
    - UI rendering with different data

-The sighting form should be intuitive and efficient, guiding users through the process while allowing for both quick entries and detailed documentation.
+The sighting form should use FeatherPause components consistently:
+- Import all components from '@/src/components/ui'
+- Use FeatherInput for all form fields with proper validation styling
+- Use FeatherButton for actions (primary for submit, secondary for cancel)
+- Use FeatherAlert for validation errors and success messages
+- Follow FeatherPause brand colors and provide intuitive, efficient user experience
 ```

 ### Prompt 12: Logbook Implementation